openpracticelibrary/openpracticelibrary/src/pages/practice/open-leader-persona.md

   7. Inspire Positive Change: Through the creation of actionable personas, the exercise inspires participants to take concrete steps towards becoming open leaders.
 It motivates them to lead with transparency, empathy, and inclusivity, ultimately driving positive change within the organization.
 howTo: >-
-  Open Leadership Persona Practice Instructions:
+  Open Leader Persona Practice Instructions:

   Step 1: Set Up the Flip Chart

-  1. Prepare a flip chart with the following headings: "Open Leadership Persona."
+  1. Prepare a flip chart with the following headings: "Open Leader Persona."

   2. Create four workspaces under the respective headings: "Mindset," "Challenges," "Behaviors," and "Strengths."

-  Step 2: Explore Open Leadership Characteristics
+  Step 2: Explore Open Leader Characteristics

   1. Begin the practice by outlining the five characteristics of open leadership; transparency, inclusivity, community, collaboration, and adaptability.